lordmulder/ClearClipboard/README.md

 * **`--uninstall`**
   Remove the "autorun" entry for ClearClipboard from the registry, if it currently exists.
 Does nothing, otherwise.

-Furthermore, the following options may be added to the command-line:
+In addition, one or more of the following options may be appended to the command-line:

+* **`--silent`**
+  Suppress message boxes.
+Use, e.g., in combination with `--install` or `--uninstall` command.

 * **`--debug`**
   Enable debug outputs (verbose mode).
-You can use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool to show the generated debug outputs.
+You can use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool to show the generated debug messages.

 * **`--slunk`**
   Enable slunk mode for improved user experience.
 Check it out!